geekyshow1/GeekyShowsNotes/nginx/Deploy_Laravel_Nginx.md

 ```sh
 php artisan storage:link
 ```
 - If you make any changes in your project then you need to pull the new changes from github repo.
 It will update your website with latest changes.
+(Only if you have used Github)
 ```sh
 git pull
 ```